vechain/vechain-sdk-js/docs/thor-client.md

 ```

-In this example, the code initializes a Thorest client for the VechainThor testnet network and showcases three essential methods for interacting with blocks:
+In this example, the code initializes a Thor client for the VechainThor testnet network and showcases three essential methods for interacting with blocks:

  - getBlock(height: number): Promise<Block>